apex-legends-bugs/apex-legends-bugs/README.md

 > personally i wouldn't participate in this because why do free work for EA?

 To control the narrative.
 It is convenient for Respawn not to have a list like this, which is exactly why we're having a list like this.
 If no one knows about long standing issues in Apex, there is no pressure on Respawn to finally fix them.
+Eventually hopefully EA's shareholders are going to start asking why EA and Respawn are killing the gold egg laying goose, and EA will get a fire lit under their asses to start caring about quality assurance and bug fixing instead of just caring about "line go up" 📈.

 ## The bugs! 🐛

 Here's where you can find the bugs:
 - 🐜 [All bugs](https://github.com/apex-legends-bugs/bugs/issues?page=1&q=is%3Aissue+is%3Aopen)
 - ⚠ [Serious issues](https://github.com/apex-legends-bugs/bugs/issues?q=is%3Aissue+is%3Aopen+label%3A%22serious+issue%22)
-- 🧪 [Issues due to insufficient playtesting](https://github.com/apex-legends-bugs/bugs/issues?q=is%3Aissue+is%3Aopen+label%3A%22insufficient+playtesting%22) - basically because Respawn fired too many play testers.
+- 🧪 [Issues due to insufficient playtesting](https://github.com/apex-legends-bugs/bugs/issues?q=is%3Aissue+is%3Aopen+label%3A%22insufficient+playtesting%22) - basically because Respawn [fired](https://www.reddit.com/r/apexlegends/comments/11ef0we/comment/jadrzrh/?utm_source=reddit&utm_medium=web2x&context=3) too [many](https://www.youtube.com/watch?v=0OzeHpuUleQ) play testers.
 - 💸 [Issues that result in users losing real money](https://github.com/apex-legends-bugs/bugs/issues?q=is%3Aissue+is%3Aopen+label%3A%22monetary+loss%22)
 - 👍 [Things that were reported as bugs, but were actually intended features](https://github.com/apex-legends-bugs/apex-legends-bugs/issues?q=label%3A%22intended+feature%22)
 - 🔍 [Here you can search issues based on labels - eg issues with servers, guns, abilities, etc](https://github.com/apex-legends-bugs/apex-legends-bugs/labels)